department-of-veterans-affairs/va.gov-team/teams/CAIA/Ops/Anatomy of a CAIA ticket.md

 - Milestone - not currently used
 - Status - the following tickets statuses exist in CAIA and relate to which swim lane the ticket will be in in the [Main Board](https://github.com/orgs/department-of-veterans-affairs/projects/929/views/46) view in Github Projects.
   -  **New Intakes** - default lane for all new work that is submitted
-  -  **EPICS** - used to group parent tickets, also known as EPICS.
+  -  **EPICS** - used to group tickets related to the same product.
 EPICS themself do not usually contain any direct work, rather they are a vessel for containing child tickets that are used to track the actual work done.
   -  **Backlog** - items not currently being worked on - usually of a lower priority
   -  **OCTO Audits** - tickets created by OCTO leadership - usually audit work
   -  **Blocked** - issues where work has been forced to stop due to blockers.
 Can include the following: